hadley/adv-r/Documenting-packages.md

 Package level documentation exists to help the user understand how to use the package as a whole.
 Function level documentation is useful once you know exactly what you want to do, and you've discovered the appropriate function: once you've done all that, function-level documentation helps you use the function appropriately.
 Package-level documentation gets you to point where you can do that: it explains what the package does as a whole, breaks the functions down into useful categories, and shows you how to combine the functions (and maybe functions from other packages) to solve problems.

 There are XXX components to package level documentation.
-None of them are compulsory, but you more you make, the easier it will be for others to use your package.
+None of them are compulsory, but the more you make, the easier it will be for others to use your package.

 * `README`, `NEWS`, `CITATION` are specially formatted plain-text documentation that provide a brief overview of your package, what's changed